keptn/lifecycle-toolkit/functions-runtime/README.md

 ## Usage

+The Keptn function runtime allows the execution of code written in various programming languages.
+The Keptn Lifecycle Toolkit supports the following runtime options:

-The Keptn function runtime uses [Deno](https://deno.land/) to execute Javascript/Typescript code.
+- [Deno](https://deno.land/) Runtime: Uses Deno to execute JavaScript/TypeScript code.
+- Python Runtime: Uses Python to execute Python code.
+- Container Runtime: Executes code inside a containerized environment.

 The Keptn Lifecycle Toolkit uses this runtime to run [KeptnTask](https://lifecycle.keptn.sh/docs/tasks/write-tasks/) for pre- and post-checks.
 The Keptn Lifecycle Toolkit passes parameters of `KeptnTask`s and